fede183/notes/NotesAWS.md

 Amazon Elastic Block Store (Amazon EBS)(opens in a new tab) is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.

 An EBS snapshot(opens in a new tab) is an incremental backup.
 This means that the first backup taken of a volume copies all the data.
 For subsequent backups, only the blocks of data that have changed since the most recent snapshot are saved.

-## QA
-Which of the following are characteristics of the Amazon EBS service?
-(Select TWO.)

-Best for data that requires retention

-Physically attached to the host computer of an EC2 instance

 ## Object storage